§-Quick questions

 Unlike the Group Performance, each Individual Project receives its own individual mark.

-What is weighting?Show answer
+What is pick early and commit?Show answer